jhrmnn/mona/README.md

 ```

 If you tried to run `make` before the calculation is finished, it would abort
 with an error.
 There are many other checks built in.
+Have a look around if you
+got interested.

 [^submit]:
 https://github.com/azag0/comp-chem-tools/blob/master/example/hydra_test.job.sh